JEEVAABI/eight-queens-hill-climbing/README.md

 ### STEP 2:
-Define the Intial State and get the number of random conflict at initial ,then using objective function calculate.
+Define the Initial State and get the number of random conflicts at the initial, then using the objective function calculates.

 ### STEP 3:
-Make a decision whether to change if state with a better objective function value, or stay in the current state.
+Make a decision whether to change if a state with a better objective function value, or stay in the current state.
 ### STEP 4:
 Repeat the process until the total number of conflicts, or the Objective function, becomes zero.
 ### STEP 5:
-By calculating the timetaken by the function to reduce the conflict for varying number of iterations .
+By calculating the time taken by the function to reduce the conflict for varying number of iterations.
 ### Step 6:
-Plot a graph between timetaken and iterations.
+Plot a graph between time taken and iterations.

 ## PROGRAM